 Emma Goldman was a traveling public speaker and writer known for her anarchist political views as well as her opinions on contraception and birth limiting in the late nineteenth century in the United States.
 Goldman identified as an anarchist, which she explained as being part of an ideology in which people use violence to provoke or demand social and political change.
-Goldman was involved in many anarchist social groups and

 The Dalkon Shield was an intrauterine contraceptive device (IUD) that women used in the early 1970s and 1980s.
 Produced by the A.H.
 Robins Company in the US, the Dalkon Shield was a contraceptive device placed directly into a woman’s uterus that was supposed to prevent pregnancy.
 In the 1980s,